saicumbulam/System-Design/ddis/stream-processing.md

 #### Stream-stream join \(window join\)

 * you want to detect recent trends in searched-for URLs.
 Every time someone clicks one of the search results, you log another event recording the click.
-In order to calculate the click-through rate for each URL in the search esults, you need to bring together the events for the search action and the click action, which are connected by having the same session ID.
+In order to calculate the click-through rate for each URL in the search results, you need to bring together the events for the search action and the click action, which are connected by having the same session ID.
-* You can choose a suitable window for the join—forexample, you may choose to join a click with a search if they occur at most one hour apart.
+* You can choose a suitable window for the join—for example, you may choose to join a click with a search if they occur at most one hour apart.
 * stream processor needs to maintain state: for example, all the events that occurred in the last hour, indexed by session ID.
-Whenever a search event or click even toccurs, it is added to the appropriate index, and the stream processor also checks the other index to see if another event for the same session ID has already arrived.
+Whenever a search event or click event occurs, it is added to the appropriate index, and the stream processor also checks the other index to see if another event for the same session ID has already arrived.
 If there is a matching event,you emit an event saying which search result was clicked.

 **Stream-table join \(stream enrichment\)**